 5 Frustratingly Common Client Feedback Examples and How to Overcome Them

-It has become a rite of passage for new design professionals to receive (and subsequently struggle with) client feedback.
+It has become a rite of passage for new design professionals to receive (and subsequently struggle with the horrors of) client feedback.

 Design is subjective—anyone can look at an image and decide if they like it or hate it based on a gut feeling.
 The challenge for designers is to work with clients who might not have the time or vocabulary to express what exactly they like or don’t like about a project.